pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 SXP protocols should be totally open and free.
 This is the only things that its [license](/wiki/Licence "wikilink") should enforce.

+### Secure.

+SXP protocols should make sure that contracts are only signed if all parties are willing to sign, that signatures are synchronous in a way, that they cannot be forged, that the contracts cannot be forged...

 Who are we?
 -----------